VR51/host-flash/readme.txt

 #
 #	Use of this program is at your own risk
 #
+#	TO RUN:
+#
+#	- command line: sh host-flash.sh
-#	TO RUN either 'sh host-flash.sh' or click the file host-flash.sh
+#	- File browser: click host-flash.sh or click host-file.desktop
 #
 #	Use Host Flash to block access to websites (hosts), ad servers, malicious websites and time wasting websites.
 #	Use Host Flash to manage your hosts file